DellESI/RackManager-Docs-Published/man_pages/RMconfig_MAN.md

   * RMRedfishService
     * copy the Redfish.conf file indicated by the specified profile to `/etc/opt/dell/rm-tools/Redfish.conf`
     * copy the RedDrum.conf file indicated by the specified profile to `/etc/opt/dell/rm-tools/RedDrum.conf`
+    * setup Redfish user accounts in the AccountsDB with default passwords if the AccountsDB does not already exist
     * config Linux boot script to auto start RMRedfishService

   * RMNodeDiscoveryService